Employer and Position Eligibility

 Ineligible jobs are:

 - Positions where the pay rate is less than the established minimum wage (calculated over any time scale such as hourly, weekly, semi-monthly, monthly or annually).

-- Unpaid internships that fail to meet the Fair Labor Standards Act’s six part test for employer-trainee relationships.
+- Unpaid internships that fail to meet the Fair Labor Standards Act’s seven factor test for employer-trainee relationships.

-- Jobs and internships which are based outside the U.S.
+- Jobs and internships which are based outside the United States.

 - Internship postings must meet the NACE definition and criteria for internships in order to be approved by PLU Career Connections.

 - If student-intern is completing an internship for academic credit, the sponsoring employer must agree to complete necessary paperwork, including but not limited to a Statement of Understanding, Learning Agreement, and mid-term and final evaluations.